 DAY 5: BIG BEND NATIONAL PARK: A variety of experiences await today, beginning with a hike along the massive walls of Santa Elena Canyon, a magnificent limestone gorge carved by the Rio Grande.
 The afternoon features a “guide’s choice” hike, possibly to Cattail Falls, where ferns grow from rocks near a small pool.
 For a special treat this evening, dinner is at the Starlight Theatre, a lively restaurant and bar at the edge of the park.
 Enjoy the subtle evening desert colors or first stars on the way back to the hotel.

 DAY 6: BIG BEND AND MARFA: A final early morning hike in the Chisos Basin sets the panoramic views of the Chihuahuan Desert into your memory.
 Bidding adios to Big Bend, we make the 2.5-hour drive to our historic hotel in Marfa.
-The afternoon is yours to relax by the pool or explore the many galleries in this fun little art community.
 Tonight, celebrate the trip with a festive farewell dinner.

 DAY 7: EL PASO FOR DEPARTURES HOME: After breakfast at the hotel, depart for the El Paso airport for early afternoon flights home.